oam-dev/rudr/CONTRIBUTING.md

 ## Building from Source

-This section goes over how to build the source code for Scylla.
+This section goes over how to build the source code for Rudr.

 ### Prerequisites